EllyMarce/EllyMarce/README.md

 Hi there 👋
-## My name is Gabrielly, I'm a software engineer, I love developing and I'm currently finishing college and taking some Oracle courses.
+## My name is Gabrielly.
+I'm a software engineer, I love developing and I'm currently finishing college and taking some Oracle courses.

 <div style="display: inline_block"><br>